-Security deposits
+Security Deposits

-Tenant agrees to pay a Security Deposit in the amount specified in dwelling lease.
-The Security Deposit is to be used by the Housing Authority at the termination of this lease toward reimbursement of the cost of cleaning and repairing of any damages beyond normal wear and tear to the dwelling unit caused by Tenant, his/her family, dependents or guests; and any rent or other charges owed by Tenant or remaining Tenant family.
-The Housing Authority will refund to the Tenant any unused amount of Security Deposit within thirty (30) days after the move out; provided Tenant has given the B.H.A. a written statement of the Tenant’s intent to vacate in accordance with the Lease.
+The tenant agrees to pay a security deposit in the amount specified in dwelling lease.
+The security deposit is to be used by the Bigtown Housing Authority at the termination of this lease toward reimbursement of the cost of cleaning and repairing of any damages beyond normal wear and tear to the dwelling unit caused by tenant, his/her family, dependents, or guests; and any rent or other charges owed by tenant or remaining tenant family.
+The B.H.A. will refund to the tenant any unused amount of security deposit within 30 days after the move out; provided tenant has given the B.H.A. a written statement of the tenant’s intent to vacate in accordance with the lease.

-No refund will be made unless the tenant has given FIFTEEN (15) days notice in writing.
+Please note, that no refund will be made unless the tenant has given a notice in writing 15 days prior to vacating.

 Occupancy

-The only persons who may live in your dwelling unit are those listed on your Dwelling Lease.
+The only persons who may live in your dwelling unit are those listed on your dwelling lease.
 Only one family is allowed in each dwelling unit.

 Guests

-Friends and relatives are welcome to visit you, however, their stay shall be limited to one (1) week.
+Friends and relatives are welcome to visit you, however, their stay shall be limited to 1 week.
 If there are extenuating circumstances, please discuss them with the management office, so that a decision may be reached.
-Any person/persons visiting you will be expected to be a “good neighbor” while being a guest in your home.
+Any person/persons visiting you will be expected to be a good neighbor while being a guest in your home.
 You will be responsible for his/her/their conduct.

-Transfers
+Unit Transfers

 No transfers will be made routinely.
 There are cases which may come to our attention from time to time which will deserve special consideration.
-Special consideration will only be applied when the situation involving the resident affects a major portion of the Development’s population or when it is in the best interest in the opinion of the Management.
+Special consideration will only be applied when the situation involving the resident affects a major portion of the development’s population or when it is in the best interest in the opinion of the Management.

-Annual re-examination
+Annual Re-Examination

 You will be asked to fill out a form once a year giving updated information on income and family composition.
 Your rent will be adjusted according to the findings on the form after verification from employer.
 Should your income change (increase or decrease) during the year it must be reported to the Management Office so that an adjustment can be made after verification.

-Special charges
+Special Charges

-The BHA makes no charge for repairs or replacements in dwelling units when such services are due to normal wear and tear.
+The B.H.A. makes no charge for repairs or replacements in dwelling units when such services are due to normal wear and tear.
+Your monthly rental covers all normal services on your dwelling unit.
 If, however, there is evidence of negligence or abuse on the part of a resident, a charge is made for repairs and replacements.
 A schedule of services for which you may be charged is posted in each of the Management Offices.
-All charges are due and payable with rent at the Management office only.
+All charges are due and payable with rent at the management office only.
 Employees are not authorized to collect or accept your money for services rendered.
 Residents will be expected to maintain appliances which they own.
 This includes services and repairs.
-Any repair charge up to Twenty-Five Dollars ($25.00) must be paid when rent is due.
+Any repair charge up to $25.00 must be paid when rent is due.
 Charges over $25.00 may be paid over a period of time approved by the management.